Alek Thomas Preview, Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.72 team ERA that ranks 25th among all league pitching staffs.
+- The Reds' 4.71 team ERA ranks 25th among all league pitching staffs.

-- The Reds surrender the third-most home runs in baseball (180 total, 1.4 per game).
+- Reds pitchers combine to allow 181 total home runs at a clip of 1.4 per game (fourth-most in the league).

-- The left-hander's most recent time out came on Saturday against the Toronto Blue Jays, when he tossed 5 2/3 innings, surrendering four earned runs while allowing nine hits.
+- In his last time out on Sunday, the righty went three innings against the Toronto Blue Jays, allowing eight earned runs while surrendering 10 hits.

 © 2023 Data Skrive.
 All rights reserved.